Here are my top 10 painting hacks.

 Our perception of a color can be heavily influenced by the surrounding environment.
 Say for example you place a bright orange next to a red color.
 That bright orange may not seem nearly as brilliant as if you placed that same color next to a dull blue (which is a complementary color to orange).

 We also have preconceived ideas of what certain objects are meant to look like which can alter how we perceive a color.
 For example, our idea of the sky is that it is blue.
 A common problem in beginner painters is they paint the sky with too much blue than what is actually there.

 They are painting what they think is there not what they see.

-A short term solution to this is to use a photo editing program (Photoshop or the free alternative, GIMP) to clearly identify the colors in your reference photo.
+A short term solution to this is to use a photo editing program (I strongly recommend all artists have Photoshop to clearly identify the colors in your reference photo.

 You may be surprised at what the color checker picks up.
 Try and guess certain colors in the photo and then assess yourself with the color checker.
 This is not a long term solution though.

-The long term solution is to train your own judgement so that a color checker is not necessary.
+The long term solution is to train your own judgment so that a color checker is not necessary.

 This will give you a completely different perspective of your painting.
 You will often be able to see issues which you may not pick up when standing in front of your painting.